 The instrumentation and data collection system at the Villa Rica site has been improved.
 A cassette digital data recorder along with a data reader was obtained in July of 1979.
 The digital data recorder was interfaced with the existing Esterline Angus 24-channel chart recorder.
 This interface involved modifications to the Esterline Angus chart recorder and design and construction of sample/hold circuits.
-These sample/hold circuits store the temperature measurements taken by the Esterline Angus recorder. digital data recorder then reads this information stored by the sample/hold circuits.
+These sample/hold circuits store the temperature and the second state of the second second a Santo Barthani measurements taken by the Esterline Angus recorder.
+The digital data recorder then reads this information stored by the sample/hold circuits.
 This permits the thermocouple reference circuitry of the Esterline Angus recorder and the digital data recorder to cycle at different cycle rates.
-The Esterline Angus chart recorder, the digital recorder, and the solar radiation integrater have been mounted in a nineteen-inch electronics cabinet which has been sealed to protect the equipment from the dusty environment of the chicken house.
+The Esterline Angus chart recorder, the digital data recorder, and the solar radiation integrater have been mounted in a nineteen-inch electronics cabinet which has been sealed to protect the equipment from the dusty environment of the chicken house.
 A manual has been written to document the sample/hold circuits and their interface to the chart recorder and digital data recorder.
-This manual is included as Appendix A. New thermocouples, installed as the collector was rebuilt, will provide temperature profiles along the top flow channels and will measure the exit temperature for each of the ten collector channels. thermocouples along with existing thermocouples and instruments will be used to monitor the system during the 1980-1981 heating season.
+This manual is included as Appendix A. New thermocouples, installed as the collector was rebuilt, will provide temperature profiles along the top flow channels and will measure the exit temperature for each of the ten collector channels.
+These thermocouples along with existing thermocouples and instruments will be used to monitor the system during the 1980-1981 heating season.